 For years, these globally-unique and static MAC addresses have worked well.
 But with today’s more sophisticated data-gathering, pattern-matching, and information analysis techniques, a static MAC address may allow an outside entity to more easily identify a particular device and track its location.

-Because alternate MAC addresses can be created in software to mask the original burned-in one, some device manufacturers have begun to use this technique to randomize a device’s MAC address, or regularly change it, to make data-gathering and analysis by outside entities more difficult.
+Because alternate MAC addresses can be created in software to mask the original burned-in one, some device manufacturers have begun to randomize a device’s MAC address, or regularly change it, to make data-gathering and analysis by outside entities more difficult.

 However, while this does increase user privacy, it also leads to potential connectivity issues and possible disruption of the user experience.
 An example is when users wish to make use of a public Wi-Fi network in a coffee shop, doctor’s office, or elsewhere.
 Because many captive portals use static MAC addresses as identifiers, the user may need to log-in repeatedly and re-submit information as their MAC address changes.
 In other cases, the user may need to authenticate and log-in again when the device idles, disconnects, and reconnects via a different MAC address.